-What We Do: What We D on't Do: \checkmark Align pay with performance by linking a substantial portion of compensation to the achievement of predefined performance metrics × Do NOT provide tax gross-ups in any circumstance Retain an independent compensation consultant X Do NOT provide any excessive perquisites for executives V Require compliance with stock ownership guidelines for executives and non- employee directors x Do NOT provide guaranteed bonuses Include double-trigger change-in-control provisions in equity awards X Do NOT provide discount stock options or stock appreciation rights V Place caps on incentive award opportunities and conduct an annual risk assessment X Do NOT pay dividends on performance-based restricted stock units prior to vesting √ Maintain a clawback policy × Do NOT add back to our equity compensation plan reserves any shares tendered as payment for shares withheld for taxes 2 2
+What We Do: What We Don't Do: Image: A start of the start of Align pay with performance by linking a substantial portion of compensation to the achievement of predefined performance metrics ✓ Do NOT provide tax gross-ups in any circumstance $\checkmark$ Retain an independent compensation consultant $\checkmark$ Do NOT provide excessive perquisites for executives $\checkmark$ Require compliance with stock ownership guidelines for executives and non-employee directors ✓ Do NOT provide guaranteed bonuses $\checkmark$ Include double-trigger change-in-control provisions in equity awards $\checkmark$ Do NOT provide discount stock options or stock appreciation rights $\checkmark$ Place caps on incentive award opportunities and conduct an annual risk assessment $\checkmark$ Do NOT pay dividends on performance- based restricted stock units prior to vesting $\checkmark$ Maintain a Nasdaq rule compliant clawback policy ✓ Do NOT add back to our equity compensation plan reserves any shares tendered as payment for shares withheld for taxes

-How We Structured the 2019 Compensation Program
+How We Structured the 2023 Compensation Program

 Compensation Committee.
 Our Compensation Committee is currently comprised of Messrs.
-Solomon (Chair), Bruce and Frantz.
-Ms. Banner served on the Compensation Committee until February 11, 2020.
-Our Board of Directors has determined that each member of the Compensation Committee is an independent director under NASDAQ listing standards and a "non-employee director" for purposes of Section 16 of the Securities Exchange Act of 1934.
+Bruce (Chair) Ms. Banner, Mr. Frantz and Ms. Perez-Carlton.
+Our Board of Directors has determined that each member of the Compensation Committee is an independent director under Nasdaq listing standards and a "non-employee director" for purposes of Section 16 of the Securities Exchange Act of 1934.

 The Compensation Committee oversees and administers our compensation programs, plans and awards for Uniti's directors and executive officers and is primarily responsible for reviewing and approving (or recommending to the Board of Directors for approval) our compensation policies and the compensation paid to our executive officers.
-The Compensation Committee's responsibilities are set forth in its written charter that is available on our website at www.unitti.com under the "About Us-Corporate Governance" tab.
+The Compensation Committee's responsibilities are set forth in its written charter that is available on our website at www.uniti.com under the "About Us - Corporate Governance" tab.

-With respect to our 2019 compensation program, the Compensation Committee reviewed and approved the compensation opportunities for Messrs.
-Gunderman, Wallace and Heard with input from its independent compensation consultant, Pearl Meyer & Partners, LLC ("Pearl Meyer").
+With respect to our 2023 compensation program, the Compensation Committee reviewed and approved the compensation opportunities for Messrs.
+Gunderman, Bullington, Heard, Friloux and Mudry with input from its independent compensation consultant, Pearl Meyer.
 In approving such compensation, the Compensation Committee focused on a number of metrics to evaluate our performance, in addition to elements of strategic performance, as discussed below.